shi-institute/gc-mobility-dashboard/data-pipeline/README.md

 Bikesheds are based on the stops associated with each route.
 ArcGIS Pro or ArcGIS Online is required to generate these areas to take advantage of ESRI's built-in network dataset.
 In ArcGIS Pro:

-1. In ArcGIS Pro add a service area analysis layer.
+1. Add a service area analysis layer.
-2. Import the stop layer associated with the route of interest.
+2. Import the stop layer associated with the route of interest (`Import Facilities`).
-3. To generate a walkshed, choose `Walking Distance` as the mode (in miles), `Away from facilities` as the direction, and cutoff as `.5`.
-A bus stop is considered within walking distance if it is within a walkable half mile.
+3. To generate a bikeshed, choose `Driving Time` as the mode (in miles), `Away from Facilities` as the direction, and cutoff as `3.75`.
+We assume a cyclist traveling at 15 mph, covering a distance of 3.75 miles in fifteen minutes is within reachable distance of a bus stop.
+4. There is no mode for bicycling in ArcGIS Pro, so we modify the `Driving Time` settings.
+Right click on the `Service Area` settings.
+5. Select `Other` as the type, `Miles` as the impedence, `TravelTime` as the time cost (in minutes), and `Miles` as the distance cost.
+Expand the cost parameters section and set the `TravelTime` parameter to 15.
-4. For the walkshed polygons choose `Standard Precision`, `Dissolve`, and `Rings`.
+4. For the bikeshed polygons choose `Standard Precision`, `Dissolve`, and `Rings`.
 5. Estimate credits.
-6. Run the walkshed analysis.
+6. Run the bikeshed analysis.
-7. The walkshed will be added to the `Polygons` layer, under `Service Area`.
+7. The bikeshed will be added to the `Polygons` layer, under `Service Area`.
-8. Export this feature class to GeoJSON into the appropriate directory (e.g., `./input/future_routes/US 123`) using the `walkshed.geojson` file name.
+8. Export this feature class to GeoJSON into the appropriate directory (e.g., `./input/future_routes/US 123`) using the `bikeshed.geojson` file name.
 In ArcGIS Pro, only check `Output to GeoJSON` and `Project to WGS84`.
+9. Repeat this process for the stops associated with each future route of interest.
+Be sure to uncheck `Append to Existing Locations` so that the stops are not combined with previous stops.

 ##### Creating paratransit buffers